Council and staff.

-Perth College is led by a Principal, Vice Principal, Head of Junior School, Head of Senior School and Head of Innovation and Learning.
+Perth College is led by a Principal, Vice Principal, Head of Junior School and Head of Senior School.
 The Heads of School are supported by Deans.

-Our Executive provides vital support in daily operations and leadership in the areas of staff, students, teaching and learning.
+Our Leadership Team provides vital support in daily operations and strategic direction in the areas of staff, students, teaching and learning.
 Its members include:

-The Vice Principal is primarily responsible for leading all matters related to learning and teaching from Kindergarten to Year 12, including academic strategy and student progress as well as the oversight of academic staff.
+As Vice Principal, Lynda is primarily responsible for leading all matters related to learning and teaching from Pre-Kindergarten to Year 12, including academic strategy and student progress as well as the oversight of academic staff.
 She also acts for the Principal in her absence.